LambdaLord/Twin-Helix-Geometric-Computation/README.md

 **A:** I’m saying it might be a Lost Melody: a real number that’s recognizable but not computable.

-Normally these two phenomena are separate, but once you turn computation into geometric process it utterly opens Pandora's box by unleashing the pathologies of real computation in the physical world.
+Normally these two phenomena are separate, but once you turn computation into an evolving geometric process it utterly opens Pandora's box by unleashing the pathologies of real computation into the physical world.

-Cantor started this process a century and a half ago, and as of right now it seems that our luck avoiding issues with the reals outside of pure math has...just run out.
+Cantor started this process a century and a half ago, and as of right now it seems that our luck avoiding issues with the reals outside of pure math has..._just run out_.

 As for why this hasn't been put together before — logicians naturally aren't interested in non-determinism and gauge theory.
 Why would they be?
 </details>